carloshdelreal/portafolio/_portfolio/en/2019-12-19 battleship game.md

     <img src="{{ page.figures }}/install.png">
 </figure>

-Then you can check the testing results by typing `npm run test` this will show up somethin like this
+Then you can check the testing results by typing `npm run test` this will show up something like this

 <figure class="figure">
     <img src="{{ page.figures }}/tests_run.png">